Epirus & Macedonia - Greece's Northern Glories

 - See the vertiginous, 14th century Meteora monasteries

-- Spend a day exploring wonderful Thessaloniki
+- Spend a day exploring wonderful ancient sites of Thessaloniki

 - Historic Churches